 There are so many excuses for not travelling.
 Travel is expensive.
 Staycations are cheaper and more practical.
 Travel is risky.
 Travel with kids is hard.
 We’re not here to convince you to take a vacation outside of your comfort zone or budget.
 However, travel to another culture can be beautiful thing to help you to appreciate fellow humans in a new way.
 It can force you to slow down and notice the small things.
 Travel can help you reassess alternative paths instead of the same old.
 If you stay with friends, travel can help you appreciate the incredible gift of hospitality.
 If you meet locals and seek to understand the culture, travel can endear you to a place like no other.
 And of course, travel can introduce you to new flavors and customs to bring back to your table!

 Below are some brief highlights of our European vacation to whet your appetite for travel.
 Our itinerary was very specific based around friends and family.
 We don’t recommend that you follow our specific path, but perhaps you’ll find some destinations here that pique your interest!
 And there are many, many more amazing places to visit for a European vacation: this is just where we traveled!
-This post is an overview: we’ll share more specific information in separate posts to come!
-Examples:
+This post is just an overview: specific information is in separate posts below:

 - Travel Capsule Wardrobe: What to Pack for a Trip to Europe

-- 8 Secrets: How to Take Better Pictures on Vacation
+- How to Take Better Pictures on Vacation

 - Tellaro: Italy’s Best Kept Secret